Introduction to Seaborn - Python

 • Helps in understanding patterns, trends and relationships within the data.

-Different Categories of plot in Seaborn
+Categories of Plots in Seaborn

 Plots are basically used for visualizing the relationship between variables.
 Those variables can be either completely numerical or a category like a group, class, or division.
 Seaborn divides the plot into the below categories: